10 Best Things To Do in Trinidad, Cuba

 6. Explore Parque El Cubano

-The closest park within Topes de Collantes to the city of Trinidad, Parque El Cubano is a more popular destination for a quick trip or a half-day excursion, while further0pff Topes de Collantes spots are generally best saved for a full-day excursion.
+The closest park within Topes de Collantes to the city of Trinidad, Parque El Cubano is a more popular destination for a quick trip or a half-day excursion, while further-off Topes de Collantes spots are generally best saved for a full-day excursion.

 However, they share many of the same characteristics: lovely hiking trails, lush forests, and stunning waterfalls.
 Many of the excursions to Parque El Cubano include horseback riding excursions, while Topes de Collantes excursions tend to include longer visits to more waterfalls.

-However, you’re free to enter Parque El Cubano as you please and choose the hikes or paths you’d like as you explore the park if you’re not interested in going with a group or guide.
+You’re free to enter Parque El Cubano as you please and choose the hikes or paths you’d like as you explore the park if you’re not interested in going with a group or guide.
 The hiking path to Salto de Javira (Javira Waterfall) is perhaps the most popular choice – this waterfall is stunning and has a fantastic (though always cold!) swimming hole perfect for hot days.
 The one-hour round-trip hike is easy.

 7. Take a Catamaran to Cayo Blanco